 4. Enter food's weight (in pounds and tenths of a pound).

-Example for 1.2 lbs:

-- For converting fractions of a pound to decimals, see "Weight conversion chart" on page 29. - If you enter an incorrect weight, touch AUTO DEFROST again and enter the correct weight.

-6. After half the cook time is over, Display will prompt you to turn over food.
+Example for 1.2 lbs: TOUCH YOU SEE NOTES: • For converting fractions of a pound to decimals, see "Weight conversion chart" on page 29. • If you enter an incorrect weight, touch AUTO DEFROST again and enter the correct weight.
+5. Start oven.
+TOUCH YOU SEE 1 1: [[[ START ENTER 6.
+After half the cook time is over, YOU SEE Display will prompt you to turn over food.
 Open door, turn over food, and shield any warm portions.
 NOTE: If you do not open the door within two minutes, the Display will resume the countdown.
 7. Restart oven.

-At end of defrosting time:
+TOUCH YOU SEE START ENTER (time remaining) At end of defrosting time: YOU SEE

-(time remaining)